parap/todo/Readme.md

 - set Login/Logout button depend on if user is logged in.
 - on security exception redirect user to login page.

+- fix statistic:  ∞% ∞% ∞%  in final percentage for single completed item

 - create FlashService to indicate that login was successful or not.
 Download working sample to check how Johnpapa did it.